cerner/fhir.cerner.com/content/millennium/faq/common-issues.md

 ### Implement Paging

-To be compatible with a wide variety of implementations and for future-proofing, we require that you implement a paging data retrieval scheme as defined by the [HL7 FHIR<sup>®</sup> specification](https://www.hl7.org/fhir/dstu2/http.html#paging).
-Your app should handle paging for all resources, even if our server does not support it yet.
-This ensures your app is compatible with more implementations (including future versions of our server if we add paging in the future for performance).
+Your app should handle [paging](https://www.hl7.org/fhir/dstu2/http.html#paging) for all resources, even if our server does not support it yet.
+This ensures your app is compatible with more implementations (including future versions of our server if we add paging to improve performance of resources that do not currently page).

 Queries on some resources can result in large data sets.
 If you do not implement paging logic, the application can miss relevant